 No. A patient's saying that "I have faith in you" to their doctor simply means the person has complete confidence in the doctor.
 They trust in the doctor's skills, and trust that the doctor will perform the surgery flawlessly.

-This is what Jesus is describing: That Mary Magdalene had complete confidence in Jesus and completely trusted Jesus.
+This is what Jesus is describing: That Mary Magdalene had complete confidence in Jesus and his teachings.

 No, because those things were obvious to see.
 Anyone seeing Jesus' miracles would have confidence in Jesus having those abilities.
 (We know that Mary traveled with Jesus so she had witnessed those.)